 2. Sends the user’s last message to Eliza.

-3. Waits for the response, then emits AWP events to deliver that text back.
+3. Waits for the response, then emits AG-UI events to deliver that text back.

 Create a file called src/eliza-agent.ts: